What will Course Reserves and Copyright Services do for me?

 How long does it take to obtain copyright clearance?

-within a week, while others take a month or longer.
+within a few days, while others take a month or longer.
 The best policy is

 to get your requests to us as far in advance of the course start date as